FAQs - 24 Mar 2024

 Located in the west of Ku-ring-gai Chase National Park, Bobbin Head National Park is about 35km north of Sydney on the upper north shore.
 The National Park is situated on the banks of Cowan Creek which is a stunningly beautiful drowned valley with steep sides, and flows into the Hawkesbury River.

 The Bobbin Head Cycle Classic includes four scenic rides through Ku-ring-gai Chase National Park, Bobbin Head, West Head and Akuna Bay.
 The event is not a race but a community bicycle ride for bike enthusiasts and recreational riders.
 This year we have the 104km, 80km, 57km and 27km rides for all types of cyclists.

-The event is organised by a team from the Rotary Clubs of Ku-ring-gai, St Ives, Turramurra and Wahroonga.
+The event is organised by a team from the Rotary Clubs of Ku-ring-gai, St Ives, Turramurra, Wahroonga and Upper Northern Beaches.
 All of the organisers are volunteers.

-he entire route is carefully researched and resourced with personnel from the NSW Police, SES, St John Ambulance, medical staff from the San Hospital, plus hundreds of willing volunteer marshals.here
+The entire route is carefully researched and resourced with personnel from the NSW Police, SES, St John Ambulance, medical staff from the San Hospital, plus hundreds of willing volunteer marshals. here

 You understand that cycling on open roads is an inherently dangerous and potentially hazardous activity, which involves the real and foreseeable risk of serious injury or death from matters including, but not limited to, accidents with other road users (whether cyclists or motorists), road and weather conditions, equipment failure and the effects of strenuous exertion and activity.

 - Steep descents, including Bobbin Head (all rides), Tooronga Road at Terrey Hills (57km, 80km and 104km rides), McCarr’s Creek Road (80km and 104km rides), West Head (104km ride) and Akuna Bay (80km and 104km rides);